charmbracelet/soft-serve/README.md

 Flags:
   -h, --help   help for settings

-Use "ssh -p23231 localhost settings [command] --help" for more information about a command.
+Use "ssh -p 23231 localhost settings [command] --help" for more information about a command.
 ```

 > **Note** These settings can only be changed by admins.